GraemeMalcolm/ai-labs/Instructions/exercises/02-machine-learning.md

 In this exercise, you'll use data files to train multiple types of machine learning model.

 1. Download **[ml-data.zip](https://raw.githubusercontent.com/GraemeMalcolm/ai-labs/refs/heads/main/data/ml-data.zip){:target="_blank"}** to your local computer.
-1. Extract the downloaded archive in a local folder see the files it contains.
+1. Extract the downloaded archive in a local folder to see the files it contains.
 These files contain data suitable for training machine learning models.

 ## Train a regression model